Forever People: Publication history

 The protagonists of the series are a group of young New Gods from New Genesis who were on a mission to oppose Darkseid on Earth, and talked, dressed, and acted much like the flower children of the 1960s.
 In addition to the individual abilities and equipment of the members, the group can join together using the technology of a Mother Box to summon the powerful hero Infinity-Man.
 The group travels by use of their Super-Cycle.
 The first issue of their title also introduced the Boom Tube, a type of portal used by the New Gods.

 Their own title, The Forever People, debuted in 1971 and lasted 11 issues.
 They mainly fought Darkseid's forces, such as Glorious Godfrey in issue #3.
 Issues #9 and 10 guest-starred Deadman; according to writer/artist Jack Kirby's assistant Mark Evanier: "We were ordered to put Deadman into New Gods, but we slipped him into Forever People instead, where he was a little less obtrusive.
 Jack didn't like the character and didn't want to do it.
 He didn't feel he should be doing someone else's character. ...
 He doesn't want to trample on someone else's vision.
 Carmine said the character hadn't sold and he wanted the Kirby touch on it."
-The series ended on a cliffhanger, with the Forever People stranded on Adon.
+The series ended with the Forever People stranded on the peaceful world of Adon.